nguyensjsu/fa18-202-code-hunters/Team Journal/Pranali Journal.md

 suggested game briefly.
 After discussion with teamamates we decided to implement Mario.
 It was a encouraging and peaceful discussion among group members.
 I made sure everybody interacted with each other and put thier thoughts among teammates.

+Meeting 2 (11/20/2018)
+---
+1. What tasks did I work on / complete?
+I studied on how green-foot work.
+Played a little with green-foot common classes and functionalities.
+Discussed problem I faced in green-foot with my teammates.
+They helped me clear my doubts.
+Understood code of Mario, how it is designed, how classes are execute and execution of functionalities in code.
+Thought of implementing factory pattern to put different enemy at runtime.
+Here score board will behave as observer.Track down changes need to make in order to implement design pattern.
+Prepared UML Class diagram for initial stage.

+2. What am I planning to work on next?
+I have to create different enemy for attacking mario.
+Need to implement factory pattern so, that differnet enemy can execute at run time.

+3. What tasks are blocked waiting on another team member?
+Every member needs to do same task for initial week.
+All are working in parallel so no blocking on another member.

+#### XP Values Report

+1. Communication
+Every teammate track downed what changes need to be changed and how to implement new features, which task should be completed first and what to take next was discussed.
+This made cmmunication easy between members.
+Members were enthusiastic and eager to start coding on game.
+Everybody has shown good communication and behavior till now.